EyramSeneadza/Path/README.md

 ### Bourbon Neat

 [Bourbon Neat](http://neat.bourbon.io/) is an extension of [Bourbon](http://bourbon.io/) for semantic grid layouts.
-Trigger's grid settings can be found in `assets/development/css/_grid-settings.scss`.
+Path's grid settings can be found in `assets/development/css/_grid-settings.scss`.
 They can then be called by using Neat's mixins, eg:

 ```
 article {